steve1-1269/Data-Analysis-Beginner-project/README.md

 7. 🎧 Spotify-YouTube Music Analysis

-   -This project analyzes a dataset of music tracks across **Spotify** and **YouTube** to uncover patterns in views, streams, likes, comments, engagement metrics, and artist trends.
+   This project analyzes a dataset of music tracks across **Spotify** and **YouTube** to uncover patterns in views, streams, likes, comments, engagement metrics, and artist trends.

 ## 🛠️ Technologies Used